microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-your-plugin.md

 Plugins are created as C# class libraries that get dynamically loaded by the SDK runtime.
 To begin your plugin creation, we will first walk through creating a C# project.

-*Note*: The SDK team will be creating [(see issue)](https://github.com/microsoft/microsoft-performance-toolkit-sdk/issues/190) a dotnet template to simplify creating your project and writing boilerplate code.
+> ⚠️ The SDK team will be creating [(see issue)](https://github.com/microsoft/microsoft-performance-toolkit-sdk/issues/190) a dotnet template to simplify creating your project and writing boilerplate code.

 For simplicity, this section will assume you are using Visual Studio.
 The instructions may be adapted for other editors / IDEs.